 Recent Blog Posts and News

-- Maury Lederman and Jeremy Weltman Named to Massachusetts Super Lawyers Lists
+- Maury Lederman Named to Massachusetts Super Lawyers Lists

-Kerstein, Coren & Lichtenstein partners Maury E. Lederman and Jeremy Y. Weltman have been named to the 2017 Massachusetts Super Lawyers and Rising Stars lists.
-This is the sixth year Maury Lederman has been named to the Massachusetts Super Lawyers list in …
+Kerstein, Coren & Lichtenstein partner Maury E. Lederman has been named to the 2017 Massachusetts Super Lawyers lists.
+This is the sixth year Maury Lederman has been named to the Massachusetts Super Lawyers list in the area of construction litigation.
+Maur …

 - KCL Insights: September 15, 2017